Is The Us A Direct Or Indirect Democracy

 The internet and social media have opened up new possibilities for direct citizen participation in government.
 Online petitions, virtual town halls, and digital voting platforms are becoming increasingly common, raising questions about the potential for a more direct form of democracy in the digital age.

-However, these developments also raise concerns about cybersecurity, misinformation, and the potential for online manipulation.
+On the flip side, these developments also raise concerns about cybersecurity, misinformation, and the potential for online manipulation.
 Ensuring the integrity and accessibility of digital democratic tools is crucial for their successful implementation.

 Declining Trust in Government